 - Avoid the intake of beverages immediately after oil pulling.
 It is recommended only after rinsing the mouth.

 In rare cases, lipoid pneumonia is reported in people who accidentally swallow the oil rich in toxins while oil pulling.
-Common symptoms include - fever, weight loss, cough, breathlessness, discomfort in the chest, and blood-filled spits are commonly observed symptoms.
+Commonly observed symptoms include - fever, weight loss, cough, breathlessness, discomfort in the chest, and blood-filled sputum.
 Sometimes people also complain of an upset stomach after oil pulling.

 Oil pulling is among the easiest and most inexpensive means to maintain oral hygiene.
 According to research by University of Oxford scientists, it has no adverse effects and may benefit oral hygiene.
 However, it does not reverse the effects of tooth decay and gum infections or cure these conditions completely.
 It can only act as an additional oral hygiene practice that can be used alongside brushing and flossing of teeth.

 In addition, American Dental Association doesn’t recommend this practice as there is inadequate scientific evidence supporting the benefits of oil pulling in improving oral health.
 Even the existing literature lacks high-quality trials of a longer duration.

 Oil pulling helps remove the plaque from the tooth surface, which imparts a yellowish appearance to the teeth.
 Removal of plaque results in whitening of teeth.
 However, oil pulling for teeth whitening may not be effective if the teeth are yellow due to internal staining (stains within the layers of tooth).